-Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-The governing board has the ability to designate, from net assets without donor restrictions, net assets for an operating reserve and board-designated endowment, and it has opted to do so as of December 31, 2019 and 2018.
+Net assets without donor restrictions represent funds which are available for use in general operations and not subject to donor (or certain grantor) restrictions.
+The governing board has the ability to designate, from net assets without donor restrictions, net assets for an operating reserve and board-designated endowment, and it has opted to do so as of December 31, 2020 and 2019.